 The following outlines the grievance procedure to be followed:

-- STEP 3: In the event that the grievance cannot be resolved within the department, students should submit a signed grievance form to the Chief Academic Officer within five (5) school days after completion of step 2.
+- In the event that the grievance cannot be resolved within the department, students should submit a signed grievance form to the Executive Vice President within five (5) school days after completion of step 2.
 (Forms are available in the Registrar’s Office.)
 Copies of the complaint will be forwarded to the appropriate administrator of the area involved.
 The complaint should fully specify the time, place, and nature of the incident which resulted in the complaint.

-- Within five (5) school days after receiving a signed grievance form, the Chief Academic Officer will schedule a meeting of the Hearing Committee to establish facts and recommend action.
-The student or staff member may have persons appear on his/her behalf provided a list of names is given to the Chief Academic Officer one (1) calendar day prior to the hearing.
+- Within five (5) school days after receiving a signed grievance form, the Executive Vice President will schedule a meeting of the Hearing Committee to establish facts and recommend action.
+The student or staff member may have persons appear on his/her behalf provided a list of names is given to the Executive Vice President one (1) calendar day prior to the hearing.
 If the grievance is related to a clinical issue, a representative with clinical knowledge must serve on the Hearing Committee.

-- Within ten (10) school days, the Hearing Committee shall submit its findings of facts and recommendations to the Chief Academic Officer with copies going to each party of the grievance and to the college President.
-This shall serve as a final decision unless changed through the appeal process.
+- Within ten (10) school days, the Hearing Committee shall submit its findings of facts and recommendations to the Executive Vice President with copies going to each party of the grievance and to the College President.
+The Hearing Committee's facts & recommendations, with any revisions by the Executive Vice President, shall serve as a final decision unless changed through the appeal process.

 - The accused, or the grievant, may request in writing an appeal to the President within three (3) school days of receipt of a decision.
 The President will render a decision within ten (10) school days and transmit it in writing to both concerned parties and to the Hearing Committee.
 In all cases, the President’s decision shall serve as the final governing authority of the College.